TanStack/query/docs/framework/react/plugins/createAsyncStoragePersister.md

   >
     <App />
   </PersistQueryClientProvider>
-);
+)

-export default Root;
+export default Root
 ```

 ## Retries

-Retries work the same as for a [SyncStoragePersister](../plugins/createSyncStoragePersister), except that they can also be asynchronous.
+Retries work the same as for a [SyncStoragePersister](./plugins/createSyncStoragePersister), except that they can also be asynchronous.
 You can also use all the predefined retry handlers.

 ## API